 LEGO bricks are easily some of the best creative toys for kids of all ages, but they can be a pricey investment for those living on a tight budget.
-Now thanks to a new initiative, LEGO Replay, all kids can get a chance to develop those important STEM skills, and not to mention enjoy hours of creative play with LEGO.
+But thanks to an awesome initiative, LEGO Replay, all kids can get a chance to develop those important STEM skills, and not to mention enjoy hours of creative play with LEGO.

-LEGO had just introduced a new give-back program called LEGO Replay which allows families to box up LEGO bricks they no longer want and send them to kids in need for free.
+LEGO introduced a new give-back program called LEGO Replay in Oct. of 2019 through spring of 2020, which allows families to box up LEGO bricks they no longer want and send them to kids in need for free.
 Thanks to LEGO’s partner Give Back Box, the process couldn’t be easier.

 All you have to do is visit www.lego.com/replay to print out a free UPS shipping label and ship it off for donation.
 The donated LEGO bricks will then be steamed, cleaned and repackaged by Give Back Box.